flucoma/flucoma-docs/doc/BufPitch.rst

 :control source:

    The index of the buffer to use as the source material to be pitch-tracked.
-The different channels of multichannel buffers will be processing sequentially.
+The different channels of multichannel buffers will be processed sequentially.

 :control select: